Northamptonshire mental health helpline receiving almost 500 calls-a-day as demand expected to rise

 Joe Plumb, the co-founder and deputy chair of Standout Northampton and prominent mental health advocate, says that the NHS should be reaching out to far more charities and volunteer groups that might be able to help.

-He said: "It [the helpline] needs to work alongside a more cross-party approach between the NHS and other groups that can help fill in the gaps.
+He said: "It [the helpline] needs to work alongside a broader cross-party approach between the NHS and other groups that can help fill in the gaps.

-"We need to stop using medication as a primary fix and look at longer term solutions.

 "It isn't the NHS' fault.
 They are underfunded and understaffed.
 But without that joint approach there will be people who fall through the cracks."